Home / Resources / Hire a Fortnite Creative / UEFN map developer

 If a commission goes wrong

 If delivery stalls or the work turns out to be stolen, stop further payments immediately and gather your evidence — the written scope, chat logs, payment receipts, and the current delivery state.
 Try to resolve it directly against the agreed milestones first.
-If the developer scammed you or handed over copied work, report them with evidence so they're added to the shared blacklist and locked out of other communities, and file the disputed work in the map registry to establish the ownership trail.
+If the developer scammed you or handed over copied work, report them with evidence so they're added to the shared blacklist and locked out of other communities.
 If you're the creator on the other side of a theft, our guide on what to do when your Fortnite map is stolen covers your next moves.

 Frequently asked questions